 Lean Games: Transforming Learning and Culture Through Play

 Lean games in action — using colorful interlocking blocks to teach process improvement and team collaboration through hands-on simulation.
 Lean games offer a complete and immersive experience for learning Lean principles.
-Interactive presentations can further enhance this experience by providing facilitators with tailored guidance and options for different learning environments.
+Interactive presentations can enhance this experience by providing facilitators with tailored guidance and options for different learning environments.

 Introduction: Why Lean Is Hard to Learn from a Slide Deck